mo-rahimi/Big-Data-Analysis-using-Apache-Hadoop-and-Apache-Pig/README.md

 - How do light conditions, weather, and road type collectively influence the severity of accidents across different regions in the UK?
 - What insights can we derive from the relationship between road surface conditions and accident severity to inform policy changes aimed at improving road safety?
 - How can understanding the correlation between the number of vehicles involved and accident severity help in designing better traffic management systems?
+- What hidden patterns can we uncover in the data that might reveal surprising insights into road safety?
+- How can we leverage big data analytics to transform our understanding of traffic incidents and enhance public safety measures?

 1. How can we leverage the insights gained from analyzing the relationship between accident severity, road type, and the number of vehicles involved to inform infrastructure planning and traffic management strategies that prioritize safety for all road users?